 - Add 1 Tablespoon of soy (Tamari) sauce and 2 teaspoons of Sriracha for spicy Asian mayo.

 - Try adding a bunch of fresh dill and a clove of garlic for a dill and garlic mayo.

 - Add 2 teaspoons of curry powder to make Vegan Curry Chickpea Sandwich Spread.

 - Or, add 1 Tablespoon of maple syrup to make a delicious dressing for Vegan Chicken Salad or Skinny Vegan Waldorf Salad.

-- Leave out the lemon and add an adobe pepper for a spicy aioli, or add dijon mustard for a tangy flavor.
+- Leave out the lemon, add an adobe pepper for a spicy aioli, or add dijon mustard for a tangy flavor.
 The varieties are endless.

-So, make a whole batch and use it during the week for a variety of recipes but simply adding small amounts of spice for a variety of dishes.
+So, make a whole batch and use it during the week for various recipes but simply adding small amounts of spice for a variety of dishes.